saicbm98/NZ-email-alarm-system/README.md

 To ensure the alarm actually wakes you up:
 - Pushover app → set emergency notification sound to a loud alarm tone
 - Phone Settings → Apps → Pushover → Notifications → Override Do Not Disturb: ON
-- Phone Settings → Battery → Pushover → Disable battery optimization
+- Phone Settings → Battery → Pushover → Disable battery optimisation

 ---